GameWisp/GameWisp-Singularity-Examples/examples/Twitch-bot/README.md

 # Twitch-bot Overview

-This example is coming soon.
+This is an example Twitch Bot that interacts with Singularity and Twitch (using TMI.js)